-Our principal research and development (R&D) activities during 2016, 2015 and 2014 focused on the expansion and integration of new products and releases, while expanding the product footprint of our software solution suites in Supply Chain, Inventory Optimization and Omni-Channel including point-of-sale and tablet retailing.
+Our principal research and development (R&D) activities during 2017, 2016 and 2015 focused on the expansion and integration of new products and releases, while expanding the product footprint of our software solution suites in Supply Chain, Inventory Optimization and Omni-Channel including cloud-based solutions, point-of-sale and tablet retailing.

-For the years ended December 31, 2016, 2015 and 2014, we did not capitalize any R&D costs because the costs incurred following the attainment of technological feasibility for the related software product through the date of general release were insignificant.
+For the years ended December 31, 2017, 2016 and 2015, we did not capitalize any R&D costs because the costs incurred following the attainment of technological feasibility for the related software product through the date of general release were insignificant.

 R&D expenses primarily consist of salaries and other personnel-related costs for personnel involved in our research and development activities.
+Research and development expenses in 2017 increased by \$3.0 million, or 5%, compared to 2016.
+This increase is primarily due to a \$3.5 million increase in compensation and other personnel-related expenses resulting from increased headcount to support R&D activities.

 Research and development expenses in 2016 increased by \$0.9 million, or 2%, compared to 2015.
 This increase is primarily due to a \$2.1 million increase in compensation and other personnel-related expenses.
 The personnel and other R&D operating expenses were offset by a \$1.8 million decrease in performance-based compensation expense.

-R&D expenses primarily consist of salaries and other personnel-related costs for personnel involved in our research and development activities.
-Research and development expenses in 2015 increased by \$4.9 million, or 10%, compared to 2014.
-This increase is primarily due to a \$3.4 million increase in compensation and other personnel-related expenses, a \$0.6 million increase in temporary contracted personnel, and a \$0.6 million increase in performance-based bonus expense.